leandrosardi/blackops/README.md

 ...
 ```

-Any call to the `ops` command gets simplified, because you don't need to write the full path to the `.op` file.
+Any call to the `saas` command gets simplified, because you don't need to write the full path to the `.op` file.

 ```
-ops source hostname.op --node=prod1 --name=prod1
+ops source hostname --node=prod1 --name=prod1
 ```

 **Note:** If the file `hostname.op` is present into more than one repository, then the `ops` command with show an error message: `Operation hostname.op is present in more than one repository: <list of repositories.>`.